jahway603/SilentDragonLite/README.md

 ## Installation

 Go to the [releases page](https://github.com/MyHush/SilentDragonLite/releases) and grab the latest installers or binary.
+For any Arch Linux users, we also have packages on [AUR](https://aur.archlinux.org/) which can be installed with **[yay -S silentdragonlite](https://aur.archlinux.org/packages/silentdragonlite/)** or with **[yay -S silentdragonlite-appimage](https://aur.archlinux.org/packages/silentdragonlite-appimage/)** for the AppImage package.

 ## Install Torsocks (or any other Socks service for TOR) on Ubuntu 18.04
 ```